mtojek/ip-menubar/README.md

 # ip-menubar
-Show external IP address in menubar
+Show external IP address in menubar (for Macos)